Password Plus and Super Password: Hosts

 Password Plus was hosted by original Password host Allen Ludden from its debut until April 1980, when he took a leave of absence after being diagnosed with stomach cancer.
 Bill Cullen, who at the time was hosting the show that preceded Password Plus on NBC, Chain Reaction, filled in until Ludden returned a month later.
 Ludden left the program again in late October 1980 due to further health problems and was replaced by Tom Kennedy.
 (By this time, Cullen was hosting Blockbusters, another Goodson-Todman production also airing on NBC.)
 Ludden made no further television appearances before his death on June 9, 1981, and Kennedy hosted the remainder of the series.

 Bert Convy was the host for the entire run of Super Password.

 Announcers

 Gene Wood was the regular announcer on both Password Plus and Super Password.
 Johnny Olson, Bob Hilton, John Harlan, and Rich Jeffries substituted for Wood on different occasions on Password Plus.

 Jeffries was the announcer for the first nine weeks of Super Password; he was replaced by Wood on November 26, 1984.
 Jeffries and Hilton occasionally substituted for Wood.

 Gameplay

 Main game

-The rules for Password Plus and Super Password were almost identical.
-Two teams, each composed of a contestant and a celebrity, competed.
-The object, as on the original Password, was for the clue-giving partner to get the receiving partner to guess a given word (the "password").
-The giving partner on the first team offered a one-word clue, to which the receiving partner was allowed one guess.
-There were brief time limits for both the clue and the guess.
-Teams alternated giving one-word clues until the password was guessed, or until each side had given two clues (three in the early days of Password Plus until June 15, 1979).

-The following infractions by the clue-giver forfeited the receiver's chance to guess the password: